One Pan Vegetarian Eggplant Lasagna

 • About 30 to 60 minutes before starting to cook, salt the chopped eggplant in a sieve, toss until covered, and let sit in the sink.

-2 medium Japanese eggplants or one small globe eggplant, roughly chopped into half inch pieces (no need to peel), salt for sweating and to taste
+2 medium Japanese eggplants or one small globe eggplant, salt

-• Using a large (12 inch) skillet that has a lid, heat the olive oil over medium-low heat, and then cook the onion for about 5 minutes until starting to soften.
+• Using a large (12 inch) skillet with a lid, heat the olive oil over medium-low heat, and then cook the onion until starting to soften, about 5 minutes.

-1 tablespoon olive oil, ¼ cup yellow or white onion, chopped fine
+1 tablespoon olive oil, ¼ cup yellow or white onion

-• Add the eggplant and cook, stirring occasionally, until the eggplant is starting to brown (about 5 minutes)
+• Add the eggplant and cook, stirring occasionally, until the eggplant is starting to brown, about another 5 minutes.

 • Add the garlic and olives and cook, stirring, for one minute.